Making ink from plants

 (NOTE: never eat ink!!!!)

-My inagural batch of Oregon Grape ink, made from berries I grew and harvested myself in my Portland, Oregon backyard.
+My inaugural batch of Oregon Grape ink, made from berries I grew and harvested myself in my Portland, Oregon backyard.

 I was hooked.
 Two more batches swiftly followed: walnut ink made from nuts I harvested near our neighborhood urban farm, and another special batch of Oak Gall ink made from galls I harvested from the native Oregon White Oak trees in my own backyard and around the Portland region.